EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/wolfs-house.md

 ## The Cabin

 The cabin is constructed out of bulky pine logs and is mostly overgrown with mosses and grasses.
 It is so camouflaged that if you were to look from the road, you would never know it was even there.
-It's purpose built for a single person, and features a single living area with a loft used for sleeping above it, which is accessible by a wooden ladder.
+It's purpose-built for a single person and features a single living area with a loft used for sleeping above it, accessible by a wooden ladder.

-Externally, there's a lean-to besides the building, meant for drying tobacco leaves as well as a small earthen oven used for baking.
+A lean-to stands beside the building meant for drying tobacco leaves and a small earthen oven for baking.

 Standing in front of the cabin, the fiddling is louder and they can hear Leca talk to Cricket, asking why she's so worked up.
 The garden is visible now, and looks maintained.
 New vegetables are growing and Wolf's tobacco plants are thriving.